tsngo/stable-diffusion-webui-tools/README.md

 Outputs the PNG Chunk Info from a PNG file as JSON

 ## Add Tags to file (Windows only)
-python add_tags.py /path/to/file csv_of_tags [cvs_tags_to_remove]
+python add_tags.py -f *.png -t 'tag1,tag2'

 Uncomment pywin32 in requirements.txt and rerun installation steps.
 Adds list of tags and removes list of tags for a file that supports tags.
+Windows does not support tags for all file types.
 Recommend using [FileMeta](https://github.com/Dijji/FileMeta/releases) to allow PNG file tags.

 ## Remove orphaned param files
 python remove_orphan_params.py glob_pattern_to_param_files